Làng Vạc

-Almost fifty specimens of daggers were found, and many of these had hilts with human figures built into the top of the sheath.
+Almost 50 specimens of daggers were found, and many of these had hilts with human figures built into the top of the sheath.
 In one of the more intricate dagger hilts, a man's figure can be clearly discerned with his bracelets, earrings, patterned loincloth and a long plait fixed in place by the figure of an elephant.

-In a second example of a hilt with a human figure, two went stand with their backs adjoining one another, their heads bent down and joined by an elephant figure.
+In a second example of a hilt with a human figure, two stand out with their backs adjoining one another, their heads bent down and joined by an elephant figure.
 Two bronze swords, the longest of which spanned 43.5 cm were also found, along with four socketed spearheads.
 A crossbow trigger was also uncovered, which was taken by scholars to as a signal that the civilisation had made contact with Chinese weaponry.

 Bronze bracelets and armlets were also plentiful at the excavation site, some of which were embellished with small bells.
 In addition, a variety of drums ranging from miniatures up to full size were also located.
-One large drum was uncovered, standing some 27.8 cm and with a tympanum of diameter 3.7 s.
+One large drum was uncovered, standing some 27.8 cm and with a tympanum of diameter 3.7 cm.
 This drum was decorated with scenes of birds in flight, bulls and water vessels, as well as circular and geometric patterns.

 A second drum was uncovered in the third burial, while the fourth burial site included an especially large drum specimen.
 It stood almost half a metre tall and was decorated on the tympanum with four birds around the figure of a sun, which marked the middle of the drum.

 One damaged drum depicting four toads on the tympanum was uncovered in burial 42, and animal art extended further to miniature drums and figurines.
 One such example was an elephant with two birds standing on its back.
 Stone and glass jewelry were also in abundance, but the specimens of clay pottery were plain and dominated by round based and footed bowls.

 The wealth of metal goods found in the site was believed to be due to its proximity to deposits of tin.
 Two radiocarbon dates were reported for the objects.
 One places the site within 80 years of 850 CE, while another suggests that it dated to between 83 BCE and 225 CE.